|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 movement was begun, but was initially unsuccessful.

 In June, 1889, the citizens of Syracuse, at a special election, declared almost unanimously in favor of Skaneateles Lake water and municipal ownership.
 The Syracuse Water Board took possession of the works on January 1, 1892 at a cost of $850,000.
 A new gravity system taking water from Skaneateles Lake began operating in 1894.
 The lake is nineteen miles southwest of the city and 460 feet higher.
+The city later began providing water to the Villages of Elbridge, Jordan, and Skaneateles.

 Water is currently provided by the City of Syracuse.